“Why does my job matter?”

-Tips to Get Agents Excited About the Call Center QA Mission Statement
+Tips to Getting Agents Excited About the Company Mission Statement

 1. Communicate the Mission

-While it's all well and good to imagine a company that "Crushes Adidas," Nike couldn't have achieved that goal without each team member participating.
+While it's fine for Alphabet (Google’s parent company) to prioritize its mission of “freedom and focus,” they can’t achieve that goal without each team member participating.
 It is therefore essential to translate the mission of the company into concrete, executable tasks performed by your call center agents.
 Your company purpose must be aligned at critical points with your people and culture.

 3. Emphasize Shared Goals